-(b) Insert the following clauses and provisions in FSS solicitations and contracts] as an addendum to FAR 52.212-1, Instructions to Offerors - Commercial Products and Commercial Services:
+(b) As prescribed in this paragraph, insert the following clause and provision as an addendum to 52.212-1, Instructions to Offerors-Commercial Products and Commercial Services:

 (1) 552.238-73, Identification of Electronic Office Equipment Providing Accessibility for Individuals with Disabilities.
 Use only in FSS solicitations for electronic office equipment.